bryanlyp/sqlite-clone/README.md

 - int
 - varchar (of user-specified length)

 This project takes reference from [this tutorial](https://cstack.github.io/db_tutorial/).
-However, it does endeavour to deviate slightly from the tutorial in the following ways (non-exhaustive):
+However, it does endeavour to deviate from the tutorial in the following ways (non-exhaustive):
 - The database is written in C++ rather than C.
 - This thus enables use of OOP principles to organize code instead of the functional programming approach used in the original project.
 - The database allows a custom schema to be entered as opposed to the original project.
 Note that a schema is currently hard-coded for ease of testing, but all downstream operations are designed with the objective of enabling the aforementioned functionality.